 The self-employment tax is essentially your portion of Federal Insurance Contributions Act (FICA) tax.

 For employees who receive a W-2, FICA tax comes directly out of their paychecks.
 W-2 employees pay 7.65% on wages up to $137,700 for Social Security and Medicare (FICA), and their employers match this payroll tax, so the total paid per employee for FICA is 15.3%.

 As a self-employed worker, you are responsible for the full 15.3% tax.
 Learn more about how the self-employment tax works.

 Do I also have to pay federal taxes?

 The short answer is yes.
 Just as W-2 employees pay FICA and federal taxes out of each paycheck, self-employed workers must pay the self-employment tax and federal taxes.
-The thresholds for federal taxes are different though.

 Other business expenses that could be deducted are things like advertising costs, business insurance, rent, education, meals and more.
 It is important to research the necessary guidelines to see which ones you qualify for.

-Use TaxSlayer for self-employed taxes
+Using TaxSlayer for self-employed taxes

 Knowing which taxes you’re responsible for as a self-employed worker is a lot to manage–especially if you’re busy finding new business, maintaining the quality of your product and everything else that goes into working for yourself.
 That’s all the more reason to use TaxSlayer Self-Employed.
 TaxSlayer makes it easy to complete your forms, calculate your tax, and claim all the tax deductions and credits you deserve–at a fraction of the cost of the competition.
 Start using TaxSlayer for free today.